+To be separated from that love was, in his eyes, the greatest and most extraordinary of torments; the pain of that loss would alone have been hell, and endless, unbearable torture.
 So too, in being loved by Christ he thought of himself as possessing life, the world, the angels, present and future, the kingdom, the promise and countless blessings.
 Apart from that love nothing saddened or delighted him; for nothing earthly did he regard as bitter or sweet.

 Paul set no store by the things that fill our visible world, any more than a man sets value on the withered grass of the field.
 As for tyrannical rulers or the people enraged against him, he paid them no more heed than gnats.
 Death itself and pain and whatever torments might come were but child’s play to him, provided that thereby he might bear some burden for the sake of Christ.